AtanuCSE/Data-Visulization-Udemy/README.md

 ## https://www.udemy.com/course/matplotlib-for-data-visualization-with-python-programming-language/

-This course is free and focuses on Matplotl Library Following codes are just for practice
+This course is free and focuses on Matplotl Library<br/>
+Following codes are just for practice

 # 01_intro_matplot.ipynb